 The scholarship or award, and any pertinent restrictions, shall be approved by the Board.
 All pertinent information regarding the scholarship or award shall be submitted for review by the Superintendent or designee prior to the date on which it is to be presented.
-The building principal, together with a committee of staff members designated by the principal, shall be involved in the selection of the recipient of an award or scholarship, pursuant to procedures established for this purpose and consistent with the restrictions applicable to each approved scholarship or award.
+Travel Services/Foreign Trips Solicitation and sale of travel services for foreign trips to students are not permitted.
 References: School Code - 24 P.S.
 Sec.
-510, 511, 775, 779 Board Policy - 000, 121, 216, 220, 707
+510, 775 Board Policy - 121, 216, 707